xinhuang/xinhuang.github.com/src/assets/posts/2013-07-07-how-to-type-chinese-in-miktex.md

 layout: post
 title: "How to type Chinese in MiKTex"
 description: ""
 category:
 tags: [LaTeX, HowTo]
 ---
-{% include JB/setup %}

 After install MiKTeX on Windows, and play around with some examples, you will recognize that the Chinese is not showing up.
 To fix this problem, you will
 need:

 Install Asian language support